sw-ink/vite-tailwind-starter-app/README.md

+# Vue 3 + Tailwind + Vite + Typescript Swink starter app

+Replace your app id in `.env.example` with your app's id and rename the file to `.env`.

 # Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.